tomusborne/generateblocks/readme.txt

 * Markup change: Only output inner gb-button-text span if using an icon
 * Markup change: Output Button block as span element if no URL exists
 * Markup change: Add gb-headline-text span if using an icon in Headline block
+* New: Shape dividers in the Container block
 * New: Make all blocks fully responsive when using editor responsive previews
 * New: Add option to overlay gradient over background image
 * New: Add option to use featured image as Container background image